Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdBool.md

 ## Conversions From Boolean Type

-Explicitly converts Boolean type to other types.
+They explicitly convert Boolean type to other types.
 The desired type must be unambiguous.

 ### To String type